MadPanCake/docusaurus/src/pages/terms-of-service.md

 ## License System
 This product uses a lightweight [license system](/license-system) to verify legitimate purchases and prevent unauthorized use.
 No personal data is collected.
 If development is ever permanently discontinued, the license check will be removed to ensure continued access.

 ⚠️ You need an active Discord account to use Unlimited Adventures.
-Your license is tied to your Discord ID.
-If you lose access to your account or get banned, we cannot recover or transfer your license.
-Please keep your Discord account safe.